emmekappa/daikin_cloud_exporter/README.md

 ## 🏠 Overview

 This application connects to the Daikin Cloud API to fetch real-time data from your Daikin HVAC devices and exposes it as Prometheus metrics.
-It provides comprehensive monitoring of temperature, humidity, power consumption, and device status.
+It's designed to work within the daily API rate limits (200 calls/day) and provides comprehensive monitoring of temperature, humidity, power consumption, and device status.

 ## ✨ Features